risinek/esp32-wifi-penetration-tool/README.md

     <img src="doc/images/mini2.jpg" alt="Hw components" width="300">
 </center>

+## Disclaimer
+This project demonstrates vulnerabilities of Wi-Fi networks and its underlaying 802.11 standard.
+It's not meant to be used for illegal activities.

 ## License
 Even though this project is licensed under MIT license (see [LICENSE](LICENSE) file for details), don't be shy or greedy and share your work.